sadab-halim/AWS-Certified-Cloud-Practitioner/1. Notes/README.md

 - There’s usually a limit to how much you can vertically scale (hardware limit)

 ## Horizontal Scalability
-- Horizontal Scalability means **increasing the number of instances / systems** for your application
+- Horizontal Scalability means **increasing the number of instances / systems** for your application.
 - Horizontal scaling implies distributed systems.
 - This is very **common for web applications** /modern applications
-- It’s easy to horizontally scale thanks the cloud offerings such as Amazon EC2
+- It’s easy to horizontally scale thanks to the cloud offerings such as Amazon EC2

 ## High Availability